jkubin/vuplus/README.md

 root@uno4k:~# cp /etc/enigma2/*.{radio,tv} .
 ```

-2. download JSON data to tv.txt and radio.txt (all available services)
+2. download JSON data to tv.txt and radio.txt (all available services from `/etc/enigma2/lamedb`)
 ```
 $ vuplus_download_all_services ip_address_or_name_of_your_vuplus
 ```